n1t5ua5/mls-monitor/journals/Austin.md

 <!-- 9/11/23
 Group 18 started the morning by looking over Ethan's code, then I merged to confirm everything was working on my end.
-Deontay started working on the Team Detail page again & confirmed it worked on his end so now pretty much everything is good.
-I'm building a footer for the homepage first, then I'll incorporate it into the other pages.
-Working on our favorites functionality together.
+Deontay started working on the Team Detail page again & confirmed it worked on his end so now most of the functionality is done with.
+Working on our favorites functionality together & were just about finished before our last break at 4:45 CT.
 Now we're going to do our merge request & ensure everyone is up to date with all of the proper code.
+I'm really proud of how our project has turned out so far.
 -->